Dual HIF-1 and HIF-2 inhibitor

 Partnering for success

-Curve’s platform has multiple applications beyond our in-house pipeline and there are clear opportunities for collaborative research and development with partners that have a depth of knowledge in target biology and expertise in drug development.
+Beyond our pipeline and focus there are multiple applications with clear opportunities for collaborative programs with partners that have a depth of knowledge in target biology and expertise in drug development.